nova-framework/docs/new-style-apis/database-orm.md

 <a name="timestamps"></a>
 ## Timestamps

-By default timestamps are off to use the `created_at` and `updated_at` columns on your database table.
-Simply add these `timestamp` columns to your table.
-To use add the following property to your model:
+By default timestamps are on if you don't want to use the `created_at` and `updated_at` columns on your database table.
+Turn off auto timestamps see below.

-The created_at should have a default of CURRENT_TIMESTAMP in your table schema.

 #### Disabling Auto Timestamps